snatz-coder/weather-forecast-project/weatherforecast/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Further Improvements on App

+* Search feature to input any city in the world
+* Improvements in UI design
+* Accessing user's current location to give back weather forecast of their location
+* Adding animations of weather for example rain, sunny, cloudy, snow.